yursha/vanilla-linux/chroot.md

 Besides that, every executable and library also depends on `linux-vdso.so.1` `vdso (7)` and dynamic linker `/lib64/ld-linux-x86-64.so.2`.

-All those libraries should be copied to new root environment as well for `chroot (8)` to succeed.
+All those libraries should be copied to new root environment together with the shell binary in order for `chroot (8)` to succeed.